 Driving has been miserable for me for the last few weeks and it is all due to faulty wheel bearing.
 The loud rumbling sound comes from the wheels wherever I take a corner.

-I changed wheel bearings, rear wheel hub (which the fraudster claimed already been damaged due to faulty bearing.
-Well it could have but who is there to stop them from making a quick money) and shock absorbers (it was leaking but not sure due to what.
+I changed wheel bearings, rear-wheel hub (which the fraudster claimed already been damaged due to faulty bearing.
+Well it could have but who is there to stop them from making quick money) and shock absorbers (it was leaking but not sure due to what.
 Anyway, I have passed the 50,000 km lifespan for shock absorbers).
-I spend a lot of money for changes on that day and I thought my troubles will go away.
+I spend a lot of money on changes on that day and I thought my troubles will go away.

-They took at good look at the rear hub and realised that the size was different for my car.
+They took a good look at the rear hub and realised that the size was different for my car.

 In the last few weeks, the rumbling sound from wheels was back and I was getting rather pissed off with it.
 I have spent so much money and yet nothing seems to be getting solved permanently.

 Then I looked closer at the other thing that was changed in the fraudsters’ shop – the shock absorbers.
 To be fair, they used the original (so I think) KYB shock absorbers but realised that after the change, the body roll of my car during the cornering has increased tremendously.

 Further, the suspension felt soft.
 In fact, it was way too soft for me to take cornering safely (it was not the same when I had the original Proton shock absorbers).

 Could this be the other culprit that causing faulty wheel bearings?
 After all, at the cornering the soft suspension would have put a lot of pressure on the wheels; it could have contributed to the bearings getting damaged.